jacek-kaczmarek/10x-project/.ai/api-plan.md

 ### 4.2 Generation Management

-#### Create Generation with AI Flashcards
+#### Create Generation with AI Flashcard Proposals

 **Endpoint:** `POST /api/generations`

-**Description:** Generates 10 flashcard candidates from source text using AI, saves them to the database as candidates with a generation record, and returns them for editing
+**Description:** Generates 10 flashcard proposals from source text using AI, creates a generation record for tracking, and returns proposals to client for editing.
+Proposals are NOT saved as flashcards yet.

 **Request Body:**
 ```json